 Individualize biologic and non-biologic therapies for patients based on their inflammatory phenotype, coexisting conditions, and other individual factors.

-Linda Rogers, MD (Program Co-Chair, presenting in New York City)
+(Program Co-Chair, presenting in New York, NY and Dallas, TX)

 Associate Professor of Medicine